Jana El-Alfy: Early life

 El-Alfy was born in Cairo, Egypt to Dina Gouda and Ehab El-Alfy, the head coach of the Egypt women's national basketball team.
 She has three younger siblings: Malak, Anas, and Moaz.

 From a young age, her parents introduced her to both volleyball and basketball, reflecting their respective athletic backgrounds and anticipating her height.
 Ehab often brought Jana to his practices, where she would spend four to five hours watching basketball daily.
 By the age of six, she had already shown a strong passion for the sport, once asking her father if she could dunk—a moment he recalls vividly, lowering the basket and enlisting his assistant coach to help her complete the move.
 Ultimately, it came as no surprise to her father when she chose basketball over volleyball.
 El-Alfy dove headfirst into the sport, embracing it fully from an early age.

 Career

-El-Alfy was introduced to both basketball and volleyball when she was three years old; she began playing for organized teams some years later while following her dad around.
+El-Alfy was introduced to both basketball and volleyball when she was three years old; she began playing for Al Ahly SC in Egypt later while following her dad around.

 In 2022, she was awarded the MVP honor alongside Thierry Darlan by the NBA's Golden State Warriors' coach Steve Kerr at the NBA's Basketball Without Borders Camp's first-ever event held in Cairo.